1 | Common garter snake |

 Range: eastern USA, Ontario.

-While possessing a fancier name, this is undoubtedly a true member of the Thamnophis garter snake family.
-Eastern ribbon snakes are a water-loving species, commonly appearing in streams of Ohio, Pennsylvania and New York state.
-They have many survival tricks up their sleeves, such as shifting warmth from their tail to their bodies in cold weather, and climbing 6 metres high into riverside branches to dodge sudden floods.
+Eastern ribbon snakes (Thamnophis sauritus) are most common in the northeastern US, appearing in countryside streams of Ohio, Pennsylvania and New York state.
+They have many survival tricks up their sleeves, such as shifting warmth from their tail to their bodies during cold weather, and climbing 6 metres high into riverside branches to dodge sudden floods, which they have a mysterious ability to anticipate.

 3 | Aquatic garter snake |